A TSMO Transformation at the Idaho Transportation Department (ITD)

 Background

-Prior to 2023, while individual pockets of TSMO activities existed within ITD, efforts lacked a unified, coordinated, and strategic approach.
-Due to the unprecedented recent growth of the state of Idaho and recognizing the need to optimize its existing infrastructure and enhance the safety, reliability, and efficiency of Idaho's transportation network, ITD embarked on a transformative journey.
-This submission highlights ITD's proactive and rapid advancement in TSMO capabilities, marked by a foundational Capability Maturity Model (CMM)assessment in April 2023 and culminating in the creation of a dedicated TSMO position in the HQ Traffic Operations section, developing ITD's first TSMO Plan (complete in April 2025), and the establishment of a dedicated and funded TSMO Program by July 2026.
+Prior to 2023, while individual pockets of TSMO activities existed within ITD, there was an opportunity for a unified, coordinated, and strategic approach.
+Due to the unprecedented recent growth of the state of Idaho and recognizing the need to optimize its existing infrastructure and enhance the safety, reliability, and efficiency of Idaho’s transportation network, ITD embarked on a transformative journey.
+This submission highlights ITD’s proactive and rapid advancement in TSMO capabilities, marked by a foundational Capability Maturity Model (CMM) assessment in April 2023 and culminating in the creation of a dedicated TSMO position in the HQ Traffic Operations section, developing ITD’s first TSMO Plan, with the goal of incorporating a list of projects into the Idaho Transportation Investment Program (ITIP) in 2026.
 This represents a significant transformation in mainstreaming TSMO within ITD, moving from reactive operational practices to a proactive, data-driven, and strategically aligned approach.

 TSMO Planning, Strategies, and Deployment